keltia/fetiche-rs/adsb-to-parquet/README.md

 It is used to load and convert CSV files from the EMIT surveillance network into smaller and more usable [Parquet] files.

+> NOTE: as much as I like my own code, [bdt] does this and more, although you will need my patch to align it with the
+> current `adsb-to-parquet` in terms of control of the options and the output-as-a-single-file one.

+> UPDATE: my pull-request was merged by Andy Grove on 2024/02/19 so github and next version will have it, yeah.

+This means I might just replace `adsb-to-parquet` with bdt :)

 ## USAGE

 <details>